Dagomba people

 The Dagomba or Dagbamba are an ethnic group of Ghana and Togo.
-They number more than 3.1 million people.
-The term Dagbamba is originally extended to refer to other related peoples who were unified by Naa Gbewaa including the Mamprusi and Nanumba.
-The Dagomba country is called Dagbon and they speak Dagbanli language.
-Dagbanli is the most spoken language of northern Ghana and is a widely spoken local language of Ghana.
-Dagbanli belongs to the Mabia (Mole-Dagbani) subgroup of the Gur languages, a large group of related languages in West Africa.
-The Dagomba practises both patrilineal and matrilineal systems of inheritance.
+Their population is over 3.1 million.
+The term Dagbamba originally referred to other related peoples who were unified by Naa Gbewaa, including the Mamprusi and Nanumba.

+The Dagomba country is called Dagbon and they speak the Dagbani language.
+Dagbani is a widely spoken language in northern Ghana.
+Dagbani belongs to the Mabia (Mole-Dagbani) subgroup of the Gur languages, a large group of related languages in West Africa.
+The Dagomba practice both patrilineal and matrilineal systems of inheritance.

-In the late 1600s, King Zanjina, became the first ruler to practise Islam.
-The reign of Zanjina ushered in an era of greater prosperity.
-Many learning centres were established and scholarship became an important part of tradition.
-In 1700, the University Moliyili was established, but was later abandoned during European colonization.
-The Dagomba resisted European Colonization even after Germany burnt down and occupied its capital, Yendi, located in Eastern Dagbon (Naya).
+In the late 17th century, King Zanjina became the first ruler to practice Islam.
+During the reign of Zanjina, the region experienced economic growth.
+Learning centres were established, and scholarship became a part of the local tradition.
+In 1700, the University Moliyili was established, but it was later abandoned during European colonization.
+The Dagomba resisted European colonization even after Germany burnt down and occupied its capital, Yendi, located in Eastern Dagbon (Naya).

+The Dagomba are historically related to the Mossi people of Burkina Faso, and the two groups formed prominent West African medieval empires.
+The Dagomba are known for their sophisticated oral tradition, hierarchical chieftaincy system, and being one of the few African ethnic groups to reserve royal titles and land ownership for female chiefs.

-The Dagomba are one of few African people who reserve royal titles for women.
-Dagomba women rule, ascend to royal positions with male subjects, and own regal lands.
-The impact of its women is prominent as it has given birth to Ghana's first female minister, and Africa's first female cabinet minister.
-Historically, its noble daughter, Yennenga, is regarded as the "mother" of the Mossi kingdoms, a people who constitute nearly half of the nation of Burkina Faso.
+The Dagomba are one of the few African ethnic groups who reserve royal titles for women.
+Dagomba women rule, ascend to royal positions with male subjects and own regal lands.
+Notable Dagomba women include Ghana's first female minister, and Africa's first female cabinet minister.
+Historically, Yennenga is regarded in oral tradition as the founder of the Mossi kingdoms, a people who constitute nearly half of the nation of Burkina Faso.
 The Gundo Naa is the head of all female chiefs, and the Zosimli Naa enhances collaboration between cities of Dagbon and sister cities.

-The Dagombas established several schools prior to European arrivals in Africa.
-A later but more known institution is the University of Moliyili, established in 1700.
-Moliyili had a hierarchical scholastic system similar to what is found in modern universities.
-The Dagomba have a writing system, the Dagbani script, which uses a modified Arabic alphabet but Dagbani syntax.
-The archival manuscripts have been lost, but many transferred to Denmark.
-After joining Gold Coast as a protectorate (not colony), the Dagombas adopted the Greek and Latin alphabets.

-Women are held in high regard, and children fear the displeasure and wrath of the mother.
-Brothers protect the dignity of sisters at all cost.
-The Dagombas are one of the few peoples in Africa to have female chiefs who possess regal lands and rule over male subjects.
-Closest family bonds are termed "Mabihili".
-Both males and females in such a close family bond refer to each other as Mabia (mother's child), signifying the importance of the mother.
-Motherland is termed Mayili and fatherland is termed Bayili.
-There is no English equivalent of Mabihili.